 Here are few tips for young and new mothers who would like to get a better idea about how to stop breastfeeding:

 Instead of giving plain milk, use a formula-based drink.
-Try to change the ingredients of the baby’s milk by adding different types of mixes readily available in the market.
-A baby formula based on wheat, chocolate, orange or strawberry can be added to the milk to generate the interest of the child.
+Try to change the ingredients of the baby’s mixture by adding different types of mixes readily available in the market.
+A baby formula based on wheat, chocolate, orange or strawberry can be added to the mix to generate the interest of the infant.

 The child might let you know that they have had enough.
 Though they would feel happy being cuddled and snuggled to their mother’s breast, the baby might not be interested in breastfeeding.
 This behavior aids the mother to switch over to external milk source solutions.